Prasanka-Madhushan/Prasanka-Madhushan/README.md

 # 💫 About Me:
-🔭 I’m currently a undergraduate in NSBM/ Plymouth University.<br>👯 I’m looking to collaborate on web developing.<br>💬 Ask me about web developing.<br>⚡ Fun fact - I'm lazy but smart.
+👨‍🎓 I’m currently a undergraduate in NSBM/ Plymouth University.<br>🖥️ I’m looking to collaborate on web developing.<br>💬 Ask me about web developing.<br>✨ Fun fact - I'm lazy but smart.

 ## 🌐 Socials: